skryukov/inertia_rails-contrib/docs/guide/links.md

 ## Data

 When making `POST` or `PUT` requests, you may wish to add additional data to the request.
-You can accomplish this using the `data` attribute.
+You can accomplish this using the `data` prop.
 The provided data can be an `object` or `FormData` instance.

 :::tabs key:frameworks
 == Vue 2